Loire Valley: Geography and climate

 The valley includes historic towns such as Amboise, Angers, Blois, Chinon, Montsoreau, Orléans, Saumur, and Tours.

 The climate is favorable most of the year, the river often acting as a line of demarcation in France's weather between the northern climate and the southern.
 The river has a significant effect on the mesoclimate of the region, adding a few degrees of temperature.
 The climate can be cool with springtime frost while wine harvest months may have rain.
 Summers are hot; however, influences from the Atlantic moderate the temperature with breezes.

+Temperature, rainfall and average sunshine time in Angers (Anjou):

 Wine

-The Loire Valley wine region is one of the world's most well-known areas of wine production and includes several French wine regions situated along the river, from the Muscadet region on the Atlantic coast to the regions of Sancerre and Pouilly-Fumé just southeast of the city of Orléans in north-central France.
+The Loire Valley wine region is one of the world's most well-known areas of wine production and includes several French wine regions situated along the river from the Muscadet region on the Atlantic coast to the regions of Sancerre and Pouilly-Fumé just southeast of the city of Orléans in north central France.
 Loire wines tend to exhibit a characteristic fruitiness with fresh, crisp flavors.